 - Were more likely to have made progress toward important personal goals

 - Had higher levels of alertness, enthusiasm, determination, attentiveness and energy

 - Felt better about their lives as a whole

-To reap all of these benefits, all we need to do is record and take note of items we are thankful for.
-Since November is the month where we celebrate Thanksgiving in the U.S., we are doing a daily gratitude challenge.
+To reap all of these benefits, all you need to do is record and take note of items you're thankful for.
+Since Thanksgiving is in November (in the U.S.), LIVESTRONG.COM is hosting a daily gratitude challenge.
 Will you join us?

 How to Do the Challenge